 1. Customer acquisition cost (CAC)

-Customer acquisition cost (or cost per acquisition, CPA) is the cost of acquiring a customer.
-Tracking this metric will determine how much you must pay to get a new customer for your SaaS platform or tool.
+Customer acquisition cost (or cost per acquisition, CPA) is the total cost of acquiring a new customer, including both marketing and sales expenses.

 Why is it important to track?